Why There Are Tiny Red Hairs On Weed Plant?

 - Calyx: This is merely the bud, and highlights a convergence of sugar leaves, alleged as a result of the great coverage of trichomes.

-- Trichomes: These are small, bulbous globes which contain cannabinoids, for example, THC and CBD, alongside fragrant oils known as terpenes.
+- Trichomes: These are small, bulbous globes which contain cannabinoids, for example, THC and best CBD capsules, alongside fragrant oils known as terpenes.

 - Fan leaves: These large leaves are a piece of the collection and are frequently used to make edibles.